syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endtab %}

-You can download the source code of binding the GridTextColumn.IsHidden properties sample [here]()
+You can download the source code for binding the GridTextColumn.IsHidden from [here]()

 ## Filtering in DataGrid using MVVM

-In Model-View-ViewModel, SfDataGrid support to filtering the records by setting behavior for the `ContentPage`.
-In order to filter the records, assign the filtered strings to the viewmodel.FilterText property which will be later applied in FilterPredicate that is assigned to SfDataGrid.View.Filter in OnFilterChanged() method.
-Call the SfDataGrid.View.RefreshFilter() method after setting the filtered records to the SfDataGrid.View.Filter property.

-* To filter records in all the columns or in a particular column, use codes in `OnColumnsSelectionChanged` method.
-* In order to column based filtering, the records can be filtered based on `Equals`,`Not Equals`,`Contains` conditions.
-* To filter records in all the columns or particular column, use codes in `OnFilterOptionsChanged` method.
+Refer here[https://help.syncfusion.com/xamarin/datagrid/filtering#view-filtering], to know how to apply filtering in SfDataGrid.
+Upon referring, you might have noticed that we need the SfDataGrid instance to call the methods required for filtering.
+To achieve this in MVVM use `Xamarin.Forms.Behaviors` by assigning a behavior class to the page that contains SfDataGrid.

-Refer the below code snippet to filter the records in SfDataGrid from viewModel.
-ViewModel illustrates the method used to filter the records.
+Refer the below code snippet to create a behavior class, and use that behavior class to filter the records in SfDataGrid from viewModel.

 <% tab %>